Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 We encourage you to review Guide 5269 - Applying for a Study Permit outside Canada for instructions.

-If you will apply for your study permit from outside Canada, it is strongly recommended that you also submit your co-op work permit application if your program requires practicum experience, at the same time by using your VCC LOO (Letter of Offer) or LOA (Letter of Acceptance).
-If your program requires practicum work experience, your VCC letter will have all the necessary information about this practicum component.
+If you will apply for your study permit from outside Canada, it is strongly recommended that you also submit your co-op work permit application if your program requires practicum experience at the same time by using your VCC Letter of Acceptance (LOA) and the Provincial Attestation Letter (PAL) issued to you upon program acceptance.
+If your program requires practicum work experience, your LOA will have all the necessary information about the practicum component, and you should apply for your co-op work permit with your study permit application.

-Once you apply for a study permit and indicate that you would like to ‘study’ while indicating that you are currently outside Canada, the system will understand that you want to come to Canada as a student (study permit).
-The system will ask if ‘work is an essential component of your studies’.
-Please answer ‘yes’ only if your program requires practicum experience.
+When you apply for a study permit and indicate that you want to study while you are currently outside Canada, the system will assume that you want to come to Canada as a student on a study permit.
+During the application process, you will be asked if work is an essential component of your studies.
+Please only answer 'yes' if your program requires practicum experience.

-After answering all the questions from the online wizard, you will be provided with a personalized document checklist.
-The checklist will require you to upload your ‘Letter of Acceptance’ and ‘Evidence of Work Requirement in Study’.
-Please upload your VCC LOO (Letter of Offer) or LOA (Letter of Acceptance) on both sections.
+Once you have completed answering all the questions in the online wizard, you will receive a customized document checklist.
+The checklist will ask you to upload your 'Letter of Acceptance' and 'Evidence of Work Requirement in Study,' if you have indicated that you have practicum experience.
+Please make sure to upload your VCC LOA in both sections of the checklist.

 Once your application is approved, your port of entry (POE) letter of introduction will contain the information about your study permit and co-op work permit (if applicable).
 Once you present the POE letter to the CBSA officer upon entry into Canada, they may issue your study permit and co-op work permit documents (if applicable) at the same time.
-Before leaving, carefully review the documents to verify if all information is correct.
+Before leaving, carefully review the documents to verify if all information, including your personal information as well as conditions, is correct.

 If you are a legal resident living in one of the following countries, you may be able to get your study permit faster through the Student Direct Stream (SDS): Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam.
-International students applying through the Student Direct Stream (SDS) must submit an online application.
+International students applying through the SDS must submit an online application.

-Please refer to the International Tuition Estimate & Deposit Amounts page for first-year estimated fees.
+Please refer to the International Tuition Deposit page for first-year estimated fees.

 Apply from inside Canada